silverorange/qa-exercise/README.md

 simple and not connected to a database, so reloading the page will clear the application state.

-The tests were are looking for and instructions on how to run the application are detailed below.
+The tests we are looking for, and instructions on how to run the application are detailed below.

 ## Exercise Requirements